Console war: Xbox Series X/S vs PlayStation 5

 Starting in 2024, Microsoft began releasing ports of its first-party games for the PlayStation 5 and Nintendo Switch, which Spencer said was part of Microsoft's plan to focus more on the reach of its games across a wider range of devices and preparing for Microsoft for anticipated changes in game distribution in the industry.
 Some publications considered this change to be an example of Microsoft conceding to Sony in their console war, deprioritizing console hardware sales in favor of software sales.
 On 26 August 2025, Helldivers 2, a game originally released in February 2024 as a PlayStation 5 console exclusive by developer Arrowhead Game Studio, launched for Xbox Series X/S consoles.
 In addition to being the first PlayStation Studios-published title to release on Xbox consoles, the release coincided with the launch of Gears of War: Reloaded on PlayStation 5 the very same day, becoming the first entry in the previously Xbox-exclusive game series to release on a non-Xbox console, and further signaling a de-escalation in the ninth generation console war.

+During 2025, among layoffs and price hikes for hardware due to tariffs, Microsoft's strategy appeared to shift towards making its games available across a range of platforms, and backing off its hardware approach.
+The Xbox Series X and S units were falling well behind sales of the PlayStation 5 as well as the Nintendo Switch 2.
+Instead, the company took steps towards supporting multiple platforms, with rumors stating the next generation of hardware from Microsoft will support seamless play between console, computer, and cloud gaming.

+Both Sony and Microsoft reported losses in their gaming divisions in early 2026.
+Along with claims that the next Xbox console would likely be a combination of Windows and Xbox, allowing it to play Windows games, Sony opted to no longer publish its single-player in-house games for Windows in a May 2026 statement.
+Around the same time, Microsoft made a major structuring of the gaming division, with Asha Sharma replacing Phil Spencer, and among her changes was reconsidering their approach to console exclusivity, with in-house games Gears of War: E-Day and Clockwork Revolution revealed in June 2026 to remain console exclusive to the Xbox.
+These changes in approach were considered to restart the console wars between the two companies.